 Elijah opened his mouth, but Nathan put a hand over it.

-“One guard didn’t know your face?
+“Look, little brother.
+One guard didn’t recognize your face?
 Means nothing.”
 Nate scowled.
 “Those guards are right behind us.”

-“No. Listen to me.”
+“Listen to me.”
 Nathan covered Elijah’s mouth again.
-“They’ve already tossed Dad’s goatskin out of the equation.
-They’re asking around for a tall kid with a big nose and a Gilead accent.
-Like the potter says, we’re all knees and elbows.
+“Stop pretending bodyguards can’t think.
+They’ve already tossed Dad’s goatskin out of the equation, and they’re asking around for a tall kid with a big nose and a Gilead accent.
+Like the potter says, you and I are all knees and elbows.
 Too easy to spot in a crowd, and we look like Mother.”
-Nathan propelled him by the elbow.
+Nathan propelled him faster.
 “I’m not letting you put our mother in danger.”

 “Mother.”
 Elijah frowned.
 “I promised Mother I would tell Milkah.”

 Elijah jerked his head back and opened his eyes wide.
-What did it mean—that’s what he had asked the Lord.
-Nathan shouldn’t ask questions Elijah couldn’t answer.

-“Right.
-A bubbler.”
-Nathan gave a curt nod.
+Nathan gave him a curt nod.
+“A bubbler.”